Key takeaways

 Keeping your investment strategy on track

-While political issues such as the debt ceiling dispute, federal government budget impasse as well as the upcoming presidential election cycle can garner significant headlines, it’s important for investors not to allow these issues to distract them from long-term investment objectives.
+While political issues such as the debt ceiling dispute, the federal government budget impasse as well as the new administration’s potential major economic initiatives garner significant headlines, it’s important for investors not to allow these issues to distract them from long-term investment objectives.

 Talk with a wealth professional to discuss your current portfolio to make sure your assets remain properly positioned to meet your financial goals consistent with your time horizon and risk tolerance.